RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 ![BlueBomb](/images/bluebomb.png)

 Bluebomb is an exploit intended for Wii Mini Modding that takes advantage of an exploit in the bluetooth adapter.
-It's the only exploit for the Wii Mini but it can be used on the Original Wii as well.
-It doubles as brick recovery in case you didn't install Priiloader and/or BootMii.
+It's the only exploit for the Wii Mini but it can be used on the original Wii as well.
+It can be used to recover from certain bricks on the Wii.

 For the original Wii, we recommend using [another exploit](/get-started) instead if your intention is to install the Homebrew Channel
 {: .notice--info}